docb/dbRackModules/README.md

 The randomization of the mesh frequencies can be done by the frequency modulation inputs.

 The standard presets are provided in the factory presets of the module.

+New in 2.1.0: The MVerb can now be run in a threaded mode (the default setting in the menu) which puts  the heavy computing into a background thread.
+It should now run  below 1-2% CPU.

 ### YAC
 Yet another chorus, this one can be modulated.